Continuity, Uniqueness and Long-Term Behavior of Nash Flows Over Time: Continuity more generally

 Define, for any $\nu \in \Rplusplus^E$, $G^\nu$ and $X^\nu$ for the instance and vector field corresponding to $\nu$.
 This time, the set of feasible labelings $\Omega$ does not depend on $\nu$.

 The new ingredient compared to perturbing $\tau$ is that the steady-state direction $\lambda^\nu$ \emph{does} depend on $\nu$.
-However, it does so continuously. \begin{lemma} Fix some valid configuration $(E', E^*)$, and let $\lambda^\nu$ be the thin flow direction for this configuration in $G^\nu$, for any capacity vector $\nu$.
-Then $\lambda^\nu$ depends continuously on $\nu$ in $\Rplusplus^E$. \end{lemma} \begin{proof} Consider an ordered partition $\mathcal{P} = (V_1, V_2, \ldots, V_k)$ of $V$, which we can view as an assignment $\pi: V \to \mathbb{N}$ that labels each node with the index of the part it lies in.
+However, it does so continuously. \begin{lemma} Fix some valid configuration $(E', E^*)$, and let $\lambda^\nu$ be the thin flow direction for this configuration in $G^\nu$, for any capacity vector $\nu$. \nnote{Put back 'thin flow direction'.} Then $\lambda^\nu$ depends continuously on $\nu$. \nnote{in $\Rplus^E$ perhaps?
+Formally we asked for $\nu_e > 0$, but that's just because a 0-capacity edge is the same as a missing edge.
+There is mention of some set being closed below, that's the only reason I bring this up.
+For now I'm just removing the explicit mention of the domain of $\nu$.} \laura{oh indeed. good point.
+I would be ok with leaving this as it is, as it seems to be just a formality. } \end{lemma} \begin{proof} Consider an ordered partition $\mathcal{P} = (V_1, V_2, \ldots, V_k)$ of $V$, which we can view as an assignment $\pi: V \to \mathbb{N}$ that labels each node with the index of the part it lies in.
 Associated with this, define the following linear system:

 This linear system may have multiple solutions.
-If there exists a solution $(x', \l')$ for which $0 \leq x'_e \leq \nu_e\l'_w$ for all $e=vw$, then it is easy to verify that this satisfies the thin flow conditions; essentially, we have guessed the ordering between label derivatives.
+If there exists a solution $(\l', x')$ for which $0 \leq x'_e \leq \nu_e\l'_w$ for all $e=vw$, then it is easy to verify that this satisfies the thin flow conditions; essentially, we have guessed the ordering between label derivatives.
 Say that $\mathcal{P}$ is a \emph{correct (ordered) partition} if this holds, and let $N[\mathcal{P}]$ denote the set of capacities for which the linear system for this partition is correct.
-Note that $N[\mathcal{P}]$ is a closed set.
-Existence of thin flows implies that for every $\nu$, there is at least one ordered partition $\mathcal{P}$ for which $N[\mathcal{P}]$ contains $\nu$ (there may be more than one; it is possible that for some partition $(V_1, \ldots, V_k)$, we obtain a solution with $\l'_v = \l'_w$ for $v \in V_j$, $w \in V_{j+1}$, in which case the partition obtained by merging $V_j$ and $V_{j+1}$ would also be correct).
-Uniqueness of thin flow directions implies that for any correct partition $\mathcal{P}$, and \emph{any} solution $(x', \l')$ to the corresponding system, $\l' = \lambda^\nu$.
+Note that $N[\mathcal{P}]$ is a closed set. \todo{Why?} Existence of thin flows implies that for every $\nu$, there is at least one ordered partition $\mathcal{P}$ for which $N[\mathcal{P}]$ contains $\nu$ (there may be more than one; it is possible that for some partition $(V_1, \ldots, V_k)$, we obtain a solution with $\l'_v = \l'_w$ for $v \in V_j$, $w \in V_{j+1}$, in which case the partition obtained by merging $V_j$ and $V_{j+1}$ would also be correct).
+Uniqueness of thin flows implies that for any correct partition $\mathcal{P}$, and \emph{any} solution $(\l', x')$ to the corresponding system, $\l' = \lambda^\nu$.